dzshao/W25-p1/README.md

 3 = Manhattan Distance
 ```

 The next `n` lines represent the board, with each tile separated by a space, and each row separated by a newline.
-Rows can be of different lengths, and any number of rows can be entered.
+Rows can be of different lengths, and any number of rows can be entered (as long as the total number of tiles is less than 32768).
 ```
 4 5 6
 7 8 0